Pivoting (TV series)

-Pivoting is an American comedy television series created by Liz Astrof that premiered on Fox on January 9, 2022, and ended on March 10, 2022.
+Pivoting is an American sitcom television series created by Liz Astrof that premiered on Fox on January 9, 2022, and ended on March 10, 2022.
 In May 2022, the series was canceled after one season.

 Premise

 After the sudden death of their friend Coleen, three middle-aged friends, Amy, Jodie and Sarah, decide that life is short and they must "pivot" their lives in new directions.
 As they each make impulsive choices in an attempt to find happiness, it strengthens their friendship.